zhewei-sun/CatGO/README.md

 ln -s [Directory of the CatGO repo] CatGO
 ```

-Then simply import the library within your code.
+Then import the library within your code.
 No installation required!

 ```
 from CatGO import categorize